 Performance analysis involves the process of making sense of measurements.
 It requires interpretation of the measurements as conducted in terms of the previous step to determine whether targets have been met, exceeded and to project whether future targets will be met or not.
 Where targets have not been met performance analysis requires that the reasons therefore should be examined and corrective action recommended.
-Where targets have been met or exceeded, the key factors that resulted in such success should be documented and shared so as to ensure organisational learning.
+Where targets have been met or exceeded, the key factors that resulted in such success should be documented and shared so as to ensure organizational learning.

-In practice the aforementioned entails that the Manager responsible for each indicator will have to, after capturing the performance data against targets on the organisational or departmental scorecards, analyse the underlying reasons why a target has not been met and capture a summary of his/her findings on the scorecard.
+In practice the aforementioned entails that the Manager responsible for each indicator will have to, after capturing the performance data against targets on the organizational or departmental scorecards, analyze the underlying reasons why a target has not been met and capture a summary of his/her findings on the scorecard.
 The Manager will thereafter have to compile a draft recommendation in terms of the corrective action proposed in instances where a target has not been achieved and also capture this on the relevant scorecard.
-Provision has been made on the reporting format of the organisational and SDBIP scorecards to capture both the 'reason for the performance status' (in other words the results of the analysis undertaken) and the 'corrective action' proposed.
+Provision has been made on the reporting format of the organizational and SDBIP scorecards to capture both the 'reason for the performance statuses (in other words the results of the analysis undertaken) and the 'corrective action' proposed.

-The organisational SDBIPs core cards as completed must then be submitted to a formal meeting of the senior management team for further analysis and consideration of the draft recommendations as captured by the relevant Managers.
-This level of analysis should examine performance across the organisation in terms of all its priorities with the aim to reveal and capture whether any broader organisational factors are limiting the ability to meet any performance targets in addition to those aspects already captured by the relevant Manager.
+The organizational and SDBIP scorecards as completed must then be submitted to a formal meeting of the senior management team for further analysis and consideration of the draft recommendations as captured by the relevant Managers.
+This level of analysis should examine performance across the organization in terms of all its priorities with the aim to reveal and capture whether any broader organizational factors are limiting the ability to meet any performance targets in addition to those aspects already captured by the relevant Manager.

-The analysis of the organisational SDBIPs corecards by senior management should also ensure that quality performance reports are submitted to the Executive Committee and that adequate response strategies are proposed in cases of poor performance.
-Only once senior management has considered the scorecards, agreed to the analyses undertaken and captured therein and have reached consensus on the corrective action as proposed, can the organisational and SDBIPscorecards be submitted to the Executive Committee for consideration and review.
+The analysis of the organizational and SDBIP scorecards by senior management should also ensure that quality performance reports are submitted to the Executive Committee and that adequate response strategies are proposed in cases of poor performance.
+Only once senior management has considered the scorecards, agreed to the analyses undertaken and captured therein and have reached consensus on the corrective action as proposed, can the organizational and SDBIP scorecards be submitted to the Executive Committee for consideration and review.